Fractal Fret Press FAQ

 • The Fractal Fret Press will fit in the common 3/8” arbor press.
 You can also chuck the tool in a drill press.
 Please make sure the tool is completely inserted and the chuck has sufficient purchase on the arbor shaft only.
 If you require special arbor sizes or interface accommodations, please reach out to me at Jerame@Jedwardsguirtars.com.

-• While speed was not the motivation to develop the Fractal Fret Press, many shops have reported back as much as a two times decrease in labor time.
+• While speed was not the motivation to develop the Fractal Fret Press, factories and shops have reported back as much as a 50% decrease in labor time.
 Additionally, the perfectly seated frets require little-to-no post-press fret leveling which also saves time.

 • Many fret jobs require the fret ends to be hammered down over binding, or a rounded fingerboard edge.
 The press can lay these fret ends over with predictable control.
 Leave some excess fret material over the edge of the fingerboard and bring the press to the end of the overhang while maintaining all 8 contact points with the surface of the fret.
 The press will hold the seated fret against the fingerboard surface as the fret ends are rolled over the edge to your desired pitch.

-• Grooves in traditional cauls serve two functions: Indexing the fret parallel under a narrow 1/8” caul to prevent the caul from falling off, and maintaining the fixed radius of the caul.
+• Grooves are not needed.
+We are used to seeing them for two functions: Indexing the narrow caul on a fret to prevent the caul from falling off, and maintaining the fixed radius of the caul.
 The Fractal Fret Press can be used slightly skewed which helps reduce time to fret.
 It is however best practice to maintain parallel as much as possible.
 The wide foot also allows non-traditional shaped frets to be pressed.

 • 6” round, but can be modified for even smaller radii.
 The press will press all the way up to flat and even concave surfaces.

 • Brass is much more expensive than steel, however it is easier to machine with precision.
 It also makes for a visually appealing item!
 The tool has been tested to extreme pressure and duty cycles.
-The brass structure maintains its integrity even in hard tests beyond the pressures of fretting.
-Some parts of the tool may transition to steel in the future, but brass will remain the primary interface for the frets.
+The brass structure maintains its integrity even in hard tests 10x beyond the pressures of fretting.
 The interface between the fret and press must be malleable as to not deface or damage the fret.
 The brass feet are designed to allow some compliance and wear-in over time while leaving the fret surface unharmed.
 The wear of the feet do not affect performance as long as a gap remains between the lobes of each foot.

 • The Fractal Fret Press is made in the U.S.A, deep in the heart of Texas.
 The parts are machined and assembled in my workshop by me.
 Each step is at my attention from procuring materials to mailing presses.
 Every step of QC is under my scrutiny as a luthier and craftsman.

-• I will be open to making custom sized units in the near future for shops that have a longer minimum fret width.
-This tool was purposely designed to be 1.5” wide - the narrowest fret of a jazz bass.
+• This tool was intentionally designed to be 1.5” wide.
 The press can only equalize pressure if all contact points are engaged.
 If the press is wider than the fret it is pressing, the overhang of the tool will have nothing to work against and the inner feet will bottom out.
 Small but mighty, the press can tackle even the widest frets by simply moving across the fret.

 • While not ideal tools to use exclusively in conjunction with the Fractal Fret Press, prototype adapters for use with F-clamp style presses have shown great benefit when fretting acoustic guitars over the body.
 Reach out if you would like an adapter for F-clamp presses.
 Locking plier clamp adapter/tools are pending development.